mstreet97/mstreet97.github.io/_posts/2020-09-23-eLearnSecurity-eJPT-review.md

 - If you are still stuck review the training material, 95% of the exam has been explained and if you still don't know what to do, well, usually google has an answer
 - Take breaks and for whatever reason DON'T get angry, if something is not working it is either not the way to go or you're doing it wrong
 - Finally, enjoy, really, have fun, and try to learn.
 Remember that if you fail you have at least one other attempt depending on your course plan, so really, enjoy!

 # Final thoughts
 Overall, I thoroughly enjoyed this course.
 It is the most gentle introduction to penetration testing while still teaching well.
 For me most of the material wasn't new, having done a lot of self study in the previous months.
 Nevertheless I learnt some new tricks and most of all had fun, which to me is the most important part.
 The certification you get is shareable on linkedin and makes a nice impression on your CV and this is due to the all practical exam.
 So, finally, is this certification for you?
 Well, fortunately, in the infosec field you can learn almost everything for free by leveraging the high amount of online resources, but if you prefer a structured learning approach, then you should really consider eJPT.
 The price is fair (and with the frequent coupons can be lowered even more) and it will be a real benchmark to also understand if penetration testing is what you really want to do.
+That said, here is the course [link](https://www.elearnsecurity.com/course/penetration_testing_student/), be sure to check it out!